-South Africa is the largest economy of Africa, and it accounts for almost one-quarter of the continent’s GDP.
-The path to this status has not been an easy one, however, as the country languished under sanctions in the 1980s tied to the government’s apartheid policies.
+South Africa is the second-largest economy within Africa.
+The path to this status has not been an easy one however, as the country languished under sanctions in the 1980s tied to the government’s apartheid policies.
 While South Africa has a relatively well-developed manufacturing sector by the standards of African economies (and developing economies in general), a meaningful percentage of the country’s economy still revolves around commodities [for more commodity news and analysis subscribe to our free newsletter].

 Mining is arguably South Africa’s most recognizable industry, although it is less than a third of the size of the country’s manufacturing sector in terms of GDP contribution.
-It does, however, make up about 60% of the country’s exports and eight of the 10 largest individual export categories are commodities.
+It does, however, make up about 60% of the country’s exports; eight of the 10 largest individual export categories are commodities.

-South Africa is a major player in platinum group metals, representing about 77% of world’s platinum supply.
-Gold is even more important to SA’s export base, as the country represents about 11% of global production and gold accounts for about 10% of the value of the country’s exports.
-Diamonds, too, are a significant part of SA’s mining industry, as about 5% of the world’s supply comes from their mines.
+South Africa is a major player in platinum group metals, representing about 73% of the world’s platinum mine production supply in 2013.
+Gold is even more important to SA’s export base, as the country represents about 5% of global mining production and its gold accounts for about 11% of the world’s gold reserves.
+Diamonds, too, are a significant part of SA’s mining industry, as about 23% of the world’s supply came from their mines in 2014.

 It’s not just precious metals and gemstones that fuel SA’s mining industry.
-The nation is the third-largest exporter of coal in the world (and produces over 30% of its internal liquid fuel needs from coal), the source of nearly half of the world’s chromium, and a significant producer of iron ore, vermiculite, vanadium, rutile, and many other metals and minerals.
+The nation is the world’s sixth-largest exporter of coal (and produces over 30% of its internal liquid fuel needs from coal).
+Moreover, South Africa produces nearly half of the world’s chromium, and is a significant producer of iron ore, vermiculite, vanadium, rutile, as well as many other metals and minerals.

-Taken together, the value SA’s exports of coal and iron ore amounts to slightly more than the value of its gold exports, while ferrochrome and chrome are both top 10 export categories as well [see also The Ten Commandments of Commodity Investing].
+Summed together, the value of SA’s exports in coal and iron ore amount to slightly more than the value of its gold exports, while ferrochrome and chrome are both top 10 export categories as well [see also The Ten Commandments of Commodity Investing].

-Not surprisingly for a country with a sizable manufacturing base and relatively good standard of living, but little domestic petroleum reserves, petroleum products make up a large portion of the commodities imported into SA.
+Not surprising for a country with a sizeable manufacturing base and relatively good standard of living, but little domestic petroleum reserves, petroleum products make up a large portion of the commodities imported into SA.
 Oil and various petroleum products are the top three import categories for SA, though the total value of these imports is only about 15% that of the gold exports.

 SA also imports quantities of copper, cobalt and other industrial metals.
-In some cases, these ores are imported to take advantage of existing refining/smelting capabilities within SA, while some is also used to support the country’s manufacturing base.
+In some cases, these ores are imported to take advantage of existing refining/smelting capabilities within South Africa, while some are also used to support the country’s manufacturing base.

 Stocks/Funds To Play South Africa’s Strengths